NCAR/wrf_hydro_docker/wps/Readme.md

 # WPS container <img src="https://ral.ucar.edu/sites/default/files/public/wrf_hydro_symbol_logo_2017_09_150pxby63px.png" width=100 align="left" />

 # Overview
 This container is used primarily to create geogrid files for a specified domain to be used with the WRF-Hydro modeling system.
+It will also generate wrfinput files (initial conditions for the land surface model) and domain plots.

 This container includes the following: